 Original owner: Jean Allsopp

-This attic-style wet room feels larger than it is, thanks to the natural light, well-positioned mirrors, and the light within the shower area. this small wet room idea shows you only need a few strategically-placed features to create a winner.
+This attic-style wet room feels larger than it is, thanks to the natural light, well-positioned mirrors, and the light within the shower area.
+This small wet room idea shows you only need a few strategically-placed features to create a winner.

 Wet room heating solutions